alagalia/CSharp-OOP-Advanced-New/README.md

 # CSharp-OOP-Advanced-New
-Excarcises and homeworks from C# OOP Advanced course in SoftUni
+Exercises and homeworks from C# OOP Advanced course in SoftUni